 Human Error

-A train accident can stem from the conductor or operator’s negligence.
+A train accident can also stem from the conductor or operator’s negligence.
 Examples of irresponsible train operation include:

 - Operating the train under the influence of drugs and alcohol